 You can also download the Horizon Europe Gender Equality Plan for SRUC.

 SRUC seeks to support those considering further and higher education who are care experienced or act as carers.
 We encourage those who are thinking of studying at SRUC who fit this description to contact us to discuss how we can support their transition.

 The Education Division has identified staff to guide, advise and support and has a care experienced and carer plan of action to further develop its services and evaluate progress.
 We also have a report into the first three year’s of our Corporate Parenting responsibilities available.

 British Sign Language (BSL) action plan

-At SRUC we are committed to creating and maintaining an inclusive culture that ensures we have a supportive environment for prospective and current staff and students, and members of the public.
+At SRUC we are committed to creating and maintaining an inclusive culture that ensures we have a supportive environment for prospective and current staff, students and members of the public.

-We aim to provide an environment where everyone is aware of the support we offer and to ensure that our services are accessible to all, ensuring that all members of our community are able to participate equally.
+We aim to provide an environment where everyone is aware of the support we offer.
+We want to ensure that our services are accessible to all, and that all members of our community are able to participate equally.

 To further support our efforts we have committed to the principles of several equality initiatives:

 Athena Swan – a framework which is used across the globe to support and transform gender equality within higher education (HE) and research.
 You can find more information on the Advance HE website.
 Our activity in this area is led by our Self Assessment Team (SAT) who are responsible for the development and implementation of our action plan to ensure that we meet the requirements of the framework.